Otto Graham: Cleveland Browns in the AAFC (1946–1949)

 By the time Graham was discharged from the Navy late in the summer of 1946, training camp for Brown's new team, the Cleveland Browns, had already begun.
 Concerned that Graham was not ready to start, Brown put in Cliff Lewis at quarterback in the first game of the season.
 Graham, however, soon replaced Lewis in Brown's T formation offense.
 Handing the ball to fullback Marion Motley and throwing to ends Dante Lavelli and Mac Speedie, Graham led the team to a 12–2 regular-season record and a spot in the championship game against the AAFC's New York Yankees.
-The Browns won that game, touching off a period of dominance.
+The Browns won that game, with Graham delivering the go-ahead touchdown pass to Dante Lavelli with 4:31 remaining before Graham sealed the game while playing defense with an interception.
+The win touched off a period of dominance for Cleveland.
 The team won each of the AAFC's four championships between 1946 and 1949, and had professional football's second perfect season in 1948 by finishing undefeated and untied.
 By doing this the Browns became pro football's first undefeated championship team.
 Between 1947 and 1949 the Browns played 29 consecutive games without a defeat.

 Graham's play was crucial to Cleveland's success.
 He averaged 10.5 yards per pass and had a quarterback rating of 112.1 in 1946, a professional football record until Joe Montana surpassed it in 1989.
 Graham was named the AAFC's Most Valuable Player in 1947 and shared the Most Valuable Player award with Frankie Albert of the San Francisco 49ers in 1948.
 He led the league in passing yards between 1947 and 1949.
 The AAFC dissolved after the 1949 season, and three of its teams, including the Browns, merged into the more established National Football League.
 Graham was the AAFC's all-time leading passer, throwing for 10,085 yards and 86 touchdowns.

 Graham became the Browns' uncontested leader, but he was also "just one of the guys", tackle Mike McCormack said in 1999.
 "He was not aloof, which you see a lot of times today."
 He was good at spinning and moving in the pocket, skills he learned playing basketball.
 In his autobiography, Paul Brown praised Graham's ability to anticipate his receivers' route-running by watching their shoulders.
 "I remember his tremendous peripheral vision and his great athletic skill, as well as his ability to throw a football far and accurately with just a flick of his arm", Brown said.
 His short passes were hard and accurate, teammates later said, and his long balls were soft.
 "I used to catch a lot of them one-handed", Lavelli said.
 "He had great touch in his hands."
 He was nicknamed "Automatic Otto" for his consistency and toughness.